 Alongside these dislocations sit the economic opportunities that arise as the outlook for growth, inflation and liquidity conditions changes.
 These are impacted by longer term drivers such as indebtedness, demographics and technological change.

-FIGURE 7: EMERGING MARKET DEBT INFLATION CONVERGING WITH DEVELOPED – EXTEND POTENTIAL
+FIGURE 5: EM INFLATION CONVERGING WITH DM – EXTEND POTENTIAL

 The largest and most important market - US sovereigns - appears to be fairly valued on this analysis and here the debate is most pronounced around the value of the US dollar.
 A strong argument would be that the greenback is over-valued, measured on a purchasing price parity (PPP) basis, and President Trump would certainly like to see it lower.
 This trend - a weakening US dollar - has been evident since his election in late 2016.

-Real 10 year bond yield ranking - based on 12-month % change of headline CPI
+Real 10 year bond yield ranking - based on 12 moth % change of headline CPI

 Much is written about normalisation of markets, but - what is normal?
 Is the post Second World War period any guide at all, or is normal more similar to the nineteenth century when bonds offered low stable yields for multiple decades?
 How will the great QE experiment end and what tantrums and turmoil might we seeing going forward?
 And, how does the geo-political flux impact returns and expectations?